Abbot's Hospital: Governance and eligibility for residence

-Originally the hospital operated under a charter granted by James I. Now the Abbot's Hospital Trustee Company's legal framework of how it administers its services is determined by an Act of Parliament: the Hospital of the Blessed Trinity (Guildford) Charity Scheme Confirmation Act 1953 as modified by subsequent schemes of regulation, which includes receiving periodic residential satisfaction questionnaires.
-The Mayor of the borough, the priests of three closest Anglican parishes and the Headmaster of the Royal Grammar School, Guildford are governors and thereby trustees; as too are two appointed by Guildford Borough Council and the remainder are persons residing or carrying on business in or near the Borough of Guildford co-opted by the Board, subject to the approval of the Archbishop of Canterbury – the Hospital's official visitor.
-A resident Master continues to be responsible for its overall supervision.
+Originally the hospital operated under a charter granted by James I. Now the Abbot's Hospital Trustee Company's legal framework of how it administers its services is determined by an act of Parliament: the Hospital of the Blessed Trinity (Guildford) Charity Scheme Confirmation Act 1953 (1 & 2 Eliz.
+2. c. xviii) as modified by subsequent schemes of regulation, which includes receiving periodic residential satisfaction questionnaires.
+The mayor of the borough, the priests of three closest Anglican parishes and the Headmaster of the Royal Grammar School, Guildford are governors and thereby trustees; as too are two appointed by Guildford Borough Council and the remainder are persons residing or carrying on business in or near the Borough of Guildford co-opted by the Board, subject to the approval of the Archbishop of Canterbury – the hospital's official visitor.
+A resident master continues to be responsible for its overall supervision.

 Couples were already eligible before the premises were enlarged, as were widowed and single elderly, subject to meeting any one of three borough connection requirements, a ceiling on wealth and being of sufficiently good health to lead an independent life.